Diastro/LBE-OperatingSystem/README.md

 LBE-OperatingSystem
 ===================

-LBE-OS is a repo full of code snippets to help you complete you OS labs.
+LBE-OS is a repo full of code snippets to help you complete your OS labs.

 A few things to point out :
 - Though I did my best, I might have done some mistakes along the way, [let me know](https://github.com/Diastro/LBE-OperatingSystem/issues) AND/OR contribute to fix them!